mikekeith52/School-Shootings-Supervised-Unsupervised-Learning/README.md

 ## Process
 The distribution of casualties follows a Poisson distribution generally with overdispersion, and the negative binomial estimation returned more favaroable information criteria--AIC and BIC--than a Poisson regression or normal linear regression.
 The code for writing and visualizing this model is given in the Rscript.

 A negative binomial model is used when the data to be predicted follows a Poisson distribution but there is a large amount of overdispersion--the variance is much greater than the mean.
 That was the case for the phenomenon of interest in this case, casualties per school shooting, where the mean is 1.9 and variance is 19.2.

-Summarizing the results of the study, and visualizing with `ggplot2`, the following conclusions are made:
+The statistically significant inpupts from these models were then examined and interpreted.
+The visual meaning of these interpretations were placed into GGPLOT visualizations, which revealed the amount of dispersion in the data (to be expected), *with a clear trend buried within it nonetheless.*

+After the Negative Binomial model was fully interpreted, a K-Means Cluster analysis was performed to further understand how the datapoints relate to one another.
+Using this method, school shootings were divided into three types.

+## Key Findings
 - Resource officers on campus lead to higher casualties, except in high-poverty schools, all esle constant.
 - More impoverished schools see fewer casualties generally.
 - Rifles are the weapons which cause the highest amounts of casualties.